-Binary exclusions are applied to exclude the particular areas of investment related to the UN Global Compact, Norges Bank Investment Management (NBIM), State Owned Enterprises (SOE), Weapons, Tobacco, Gambling,

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Thermal Coal, Oil & Gas and Electricity Generation.
+Binary exclusions are applied to exclude the particular areas of investment related to the UN Global Compact, Norges Bank Investment Management (NBIM), Weapons, Tobacco, Gambling, Thermal Coal, Oil & Gas and Electricity Generation.
 These screening criteria apply in a binding manner and on an ongoing basis.